-Circulate: Innovative design and printing
+Circulate: Careful design and innovation

 We aim to design products that are physically durable, emotionally durable, and that can be remade and recycled at the end of their use.

 Applying strategies that increase and maintain a product’s relevance and desirability to a user, or multiple users, over time.
-Eg. Using timeless colours, designs + logos that can be used for multiple occasions and events.
+Eg. Using timeless colours, designs and logos that can be used for multiple occasions and events.

 Remake + recyclability